piotrwicijowski/secret-santa/04_azure_functions_ctd/README.md

 ### Run/compile/test

 That pretty much should do it.
 Feel free to sprinkle the `log.LogInformation()` around your code to have a better understanding what`s what.
-In this stage you should get something like [this](Secret.Santa.Functions/ChooseRandomGift_1/)
+In this stage you should get something like [the code shown in this directory](Secret.Santa.Functions/ChooseRandomGift_1/).
+Note - The ChooseRandomGift_1 directory contains a fully working code, but don't just copy it over, unless you are absolutely stuck.

+## More async!